Import Excel to DataGridView and Modify or Add new Data to Excel using C# and Vb.Net

 ← Prev

 You can use WinForms DataGridView control to perform simple CRUD operations.
 Your data source can be anything like an SQL Server database, JSON or Ms-Excel.
-Here in this post I am sharing a small program in C# and Vb.Net showing how to import data from an Excel to a DataGridView control and modify the existing data or add new data back to the Excel sheet.
+Here in this post I am sharing a small program in C# and Vb showing how to import data from an Excel to a DataGridView control and modify the existing data or add new data back to the Excel sheet.

-First, Add a Reference
+Add a Reference

 After you have created the project, add a reference.
-From the top menu (in your projects IDE), select the Project tab and choose Add Reference… It will open the Add Reference window.
-Select the COM tab and find Microsoft Excel 12.0 Object Library (or a higher version) from the list.
+From the top menu (in your projects IDE), select the "Project" tab and choose "Add Reference…".
+It will open the "Add Reference" window.
+Select the "COM" tab and find Microsoft Excel 12.0 Object Library (or a higher version) from the list.
 Select it and Click Ok.
-See the image.
+See the below image.

 Windows Forms Add Reference for Excel

 We need few controls on our form.
-Therefore, open the form design window and add a button, a dataGridView control and an OpenFileDialog control.
+Therefore, open the form design window and add a button, a DataGridView control and an "OpenFileDialog" control.

 Here’s the code.